 These processes can be daily, weekly, monthly, quarterly, yearly, etc. A recurrent process can also occur on the second Tuesday of every month.
-Examples include: calculating and paying out yearly bonuses, weekly approval of outgoing checks or monthly air conditioning maintenance.
+Examples include: calculating and paying out yearly bonuses, weekly approval of outgoing checks, or monthly air conditioning maintenance.

 They are anything that is done again and again, at fixed intervals.
 Recurrent processes are the pillars of a person’s responsibilities: they contain the accumulated knowledge of what occurs in each position.
-These are the most important tasks and should be completed everyday as a priority over everything else.
+These are the most important tasks and should be completed every day as a priority over everything else.

-In my business' accounting area, we have grouped in a single day all the repeating tasks related to income.
-On that day, our accounting team member will look at everything that has to do with revenue.
+In my business’ accounting area, we have grouped in a single day all the repeating tasks related to income.
+On that day, our accounting team members will look at everything that has to do with revenue.
 She reviews all the payments received during the week, ensuring that they are properly recorded in the accounting system.
-Additionally, she looks at credit memos given to customers and reviews that they were properly calculated and applied.
-Everything that she needs to execute for a given accounting area is enumerated in the process, so that she only touches income once a week.
+Additionally, she looks at credit memos given to customers and reviews that were properly calculated and applied.
+Everything that she needs to execute for a given accounting area is enumerated in the process so that she only touches income once a week.

 The idea is to follow what is known as the OHIO principle: Only Handle it Once.
-As its name states, you don’t waste time by picking up a task, stopping and coming back to it, but rather, you do it completely, once you start working on it.
+As its name states, you don’t waste time by picking up a task, stopping, and coming back to it, but rather, you do it completely, once you start working on it.
 Therefore, every certain amount of time, you focus on that given area once.

 Other benefits of implementing recurrent processes are:

-Create routines: Recurrent processes allow employees to set up routines, because they know what day they work on what process.
+Create routines: Recurrent processes allow employees to set up routines because they know what day they work on what process.
 The accounting employee in the example above can, therefore, plan her schedule.
 If someone has a question related to income and she knows that work is usually done on the following day, she can put it in her pile for the next day, solving the issue more efficiently.